oskariorg/oskari-server/MigrationGuide.md

 ## 3.0.0

-In 3.0.0 the minimum Java version for Oskari is changed from Java 8 to 17.
+The minimum Java version for Oskari 3.0 has been upgraded from 8 to 17.

 ### Migrated from javax.servlet to jakarta-namespace

-Some application specific files might have imports from javax.servlet.
-You can switch them with this cli command:
+Some application specific files might have imports from `javax.servlet`.
+These need to be changed to `jakarta.servlet` and you can switch them with this cli command:

 ```sh
 git grep -l javax.servlet. | xargs sed -i "s/import javax.servlet./import jakarta.servlet./g"